 The project received verbal approval from the authorities in March 2016 in response to a filing submitted in the previous year.
 Preliminary construction work is expected to begin in fall 2016 with major work scheduled for completion by early-2017.

-The expansion will comprise of a 650MW combined-cycle generating facility, which will have an integrated solar photovoltaic (PV) installation to meet the internal power needs of the facility and also to improve the plant’s environmental profile.
+The expansion will comprise a 650MW combined-cycle generating facility, which will have an integrated solar photovoltaic (PV) installation to meet the internal power needs of the facility and also to improve the plant’s environmental profile.

 The heat recovery steam generators will be drum-type with triple-pressure configuration with emission control systems, which will be equipped with selective catalytic reduction technology to monitor the carbon monoxide and volatile organic compound emissions.